gogovan/flutter-label-printer/README.md

 Command `barcode` prints a barcode.
 Support following parameters:
 - `type`: The barcode symbology of the barcode.
     - One of the following values: `code11, code39, code93, code128, codabar, ean2, ean5, ean8, ean13, interleaved2of5, msi, patchCode, pharmacode, plessey, telepen, upca, upce`
-    - Note that not every printer support every barcode.
-Refer to manfacturer manual for details.
+    - Note that not every printer support every barcode symbology.
+Refer to manufacturer manual for details.
 - `xPosition` and `yPosition`: The position of the barcode.
 - `data`: The data encoded in the barcode.
 - `height:` The height of the barcode.